-- the Electricity Authority's pricing principles; - the pricing implications of the DPP; - the pricing implications of the Low Fixed Tariff Regulations.
+- the pricing implications of the CPP Determination; - the pricing implications of the Low Fixed Charge Regulations.

 ELECTRICITY DISTRIBUTION INFORMATION DISCLOSURE DETERMINATION 2012 - CLAUSES 2.4.1 TO 2.4.5

 6. The Commerce Commission's Electricity Distribution Information Disclosure Determination 2012 came into force on 1 October 2012.
 Clauses 2.4.1 to 2.4.5 of the Determination state: